nodejs/node/doc/api/process.md

 * `err` {Error} The uncaught exception.
 * `origin` {string} Indicates if the exception originates from an unhandled rejection or from an synchronous error.
 Can either be `'uncaughtException'` or `'unhandledRejection'`.
-The latter is only used in conjunction with the [`--unhandled-rejections`][] flag set to `strict` or `throw` and an unhandled rejection, or when a rejection happens during the ES module static loading phase.
+The latter is used when in an exception happens in a `Promise` based async context (or if a `Promise` is rejected) and [`--unhandled-rejections`][] flag set to `strict` or `throw` (which is the default) and the rejection is not handled, or when a rejection happens during the command line entry point's ES module static loading phase.

 The `'uncaughtException'` event is emitted when an uncaught JavaScript exception bubbles all the way back to the event loop.
 By default, Node.js